tiloio/test-env-parallelization/README.md

   2. resources which has static code (like Database-Server).
 - Optional preheat caching: Resources which are not needed for the first runs but later are getting preheated after initialization to speed up test runs with reducing waiting times.
 - Optional initialization of a test run (deleting of currently saved creations).
-- Hanlding of single creation with multiple initializations (like starting one database server and creating multiple databases).
+- Handling of single creation with multiple initializations (like starting one database server and creating multiple databases).
 - Waiting mechanism for creation to run multiple processes in parallel.
 - Pretty logging of each running resource.
 - Optional teardown of all running test resources.